Augusta Gold (TSE:G) Stock Price Crosses Above 50 Day Moving Average of $1.72

-Augusta Gold Corp.
-(TSE:G – Get Rating) (NYSE:GG)’s share price passed above its 50 day moving average during trading on Thursday .
-The stock has a 50 day moving average of C$1.72 and traded as high as C$1.99.
+Shares of Augusta Gold Corp.
+(TSE:G – Get Rating) (NYSE:GG) crossed above its fifty day moving average during trading on Thursday .
+The stock has a fifty day moving average of C$1.72 and traded as high as C$1.99.
 Augusta Gold shares last traded at C$1.97, with a volume of 29,360 shares trading hands.

 About Augusta Gold